Michael Pollan Writes About Using Psychedelics, Explores Their Use In Treating Terminally Ill Patients

 — Business Insider (@businessinsider) May 15, 2018

 Pollan spoke to CBS News on Monday and said that it was reading accounts of cancer patients who were struggling with fear, depression, and anxiety and were given psilocybin to help them confront their mortality.
 When he spoke with these patients, they described a journey into their own bodies where they saw the cancer and viewed what would happen to them when they died.
-They were powerful spiritual experiences that in 80 percent of cases resulted in a loss of fear and anxiety about their death.
+They were powerful spiritual experiences that in 80% of cases resulted in a loss of fear and anxiety about their death.
 Pollan sees psychedelic drugs as one possible option in the treatment of some cases of depression, like terminal cancer patients because it treats people at a spiritual level, not just at a physical level like current anti-depressants.